What is a defensive marketing strategy?

 Best practice 1: Assess internal strengths and value proposition

-The first step in preparing a defense, is for incumbent to assess how their stakeholders and consumers are perceiving them, how consumers procure their products, their brand identity and how they are communicating their brand through pricing strategy and advertising.
+The first step in preparing a defense is for incumbents to assess how their stakeholders and consumers are perceiving them, how consumers procure their products, their brand identity, and how they are communicating their brand through pricing strategy and advertising.
 These assessments will inform how the incumbent’s strengths stack up against the entrant and serve as a foundation for the competitive response.
 An incumbent may choose to communicate points of superiority relative to the entrant or communicate comparability to the entrant.

-Pharmaceutical players with an established drug have an advantage of the drug being considered the “gold standard” if the drug had years of clinical data to support effectiveness and safety.
-Differentiating based on long term-safety and efficacy is a common defense approach.
+Pharmaceutical players with an established drug have the advantage of the drug being considered the “gold standard” if the drug had years of clinical data to support effectiveness and safety.
+Differentiating based on long term safety and efficacy is a common defense approach.

 Best practice 2: Defend key customers

-Thus, the entrant typically does not pursue “switch” strategy as it is primary strategy.
-Instead, the new entrant looks for undeserved segments of the market or focuses on enrolling newly diagnosed patients.
+Thus, the entrant typically does not pursue the “switch” strategy as it is the primary strategy.
+Instead, the new entrant looks for underserved segments of the market or focuses on enrolling newly diagnosed patients.

 As a highly effective enzyme replacement IV (5-6 hours of infusion), Fabrazyme was unchallenged until Amicus Therapeutics launched Galafold in 2018 to treat Fabry disease.
 Sanofi S.A. had a strong adherence program for patients on Fabrazyme infusions.
 The company tracked adherence metrics and patient liaisons would reach out to patients and providers if patients were missing doses.
 To strengthen new starts, the company facilitated meetings between treated and untreated patients.

-Sanofi was able to hang to the lion’s share of the market due to patient’s lower likelihood to switch combined with strong adherence program.
+Sanofi was able to hang to the lion’s share of the market due to patients’ lower likelihood to switch combined with a strong adherence program.
 Amicus Therapeutics slowly grew its Galafold market share by mostly targeting untreated and undiagnosed patients.

-Another practice in defending the market share for an established incumbent within pharmaceutical industry is to use pricing strategy to undercut the competitor.
-A large organization with substantial resources can offer discounts to drive out the competitor out of a price sensitive market.
-In case of many drugs, the demand is highly elastic as insurers and other payers are price sensitive and typically reimburse a cheaper alternative.
+Another practice in defending the market share for an established incumbent within the pharmaceutical industry is to use a pricing strategy to undercut the competitor.
+A large organization with substantial resources can offer discounts to drive out the competitor out of a price-sensitive market.
+In the case of many drugs, the demand is highly elastic as insurers and other payers are price sensitive and typically reimburse a cheaper alternative.

 With intensifying competition and new drugs approved annually, market leaders need to be prepared to defend their market position.
-Numerous historical examples demonstrate companies using defense best practices such reposition advertising messaging, engagement with loyal customer base, and pricing strategy to reassert their market position.
-With pre-emptive defensive analysis including strong market insights and customer analyses, any established incumbents will be well positioned to erode competitor’s momentum.
+Numerous historical examples demonstrate companies using defense best practices such reposition advertising messaging, engaging with a loyal customer base, and pricing strategy to reassert their market position.
+With pre-emptive defensive analysis including strong market insights and customer analyses, any established incumbents will be well positioned to erode competitors’ momentum.

 10EQS has assisted clients, including publically traded pharmaceutical companies, with preparing market insights and business cases to inform their defense strategies.